ixoncloud/component-workspace/README.md

 npm run publish my-component
 ```

 ...You will be prompted to select a version out of a list of all unpublished versions up to the currently published version.
 Select the version you want to publish.
-If all goes well, it will now be avialable for all company users to use.
+If all goes well, it will now be available for all company users to use.